 But that’s exactly backwards.

 The teacher demands, the grades, the promise of additional opportunities – they’re all external rewards.
 Decades of research, both about educational best practice and the way the human brain works, say these types of motivators are dangerous.
 Offering students rewards for learning creates reliance on the reward.
-If they becomes less interesting to the student or disappear entirely, the motivation does, too.
+If they become less interesting to the student or disappear entirely, the motivation does, too.
 That’s what happened to Destiny in middle school when she no longer got the reward of being celebrated as the top of her class.

 Inspiring students’ intrinsic motivation to learn is a more effective strategy to get and keep students interested.
 And it’s more than that.
 Students actually learn better when motivated this way.
 They put forth more effort, tackle more challenging tasks, and end up gaining a more profound understanding of the concepts they study.